Jaana Na Dil Se Door: Plot

 After marriage, Vividha remains hostile towards Ravish, who struggles to understand her behaviour.
 Ravish and his family treat her with kindness, and eventually, she learns that Atharv is alive but mentally unstable due to Kailash's assault.
-Ravish shelters Atharv and Sujata, later revealed to be his half-brother and stepmother.
+Ravish shelters Atharv and Sujata secretly in his house, later revealed to be his half-brother and stepmother.
 Despite the truth, Vividha continues to live in Ravish's household, torn between her obligations and her love for Atharv.

 As events unfold, family conflicts, betrayals, and external threats such as terrorist attacks test the characters.
 Ravish learns of Vividha's love for Atharv and, though heartbroken, supports their reunion.
 Over time, secrets regarding property inheritance, family rivalries, and multiple conspiracies emerge.
-Characters including Guddi, Zeenat, Vipul, and others play pivotal roles in shaping the narrative through alliances and antagonisms.
+Suman becomes hurt by saying Ravish's pain, whereas Vipul and Kalindi are greedy for inheritance.
+Guddi supposedly dies from a murder, while Dadaji tries to drown Vividha in a lake.
+Atharv reaches the spot, beats him, and regains his memory for a few seconds before Dadaji hits him on the head and kicks him in the deep lake.

-Believing Atharv to be dead after an accident, Vividha marries Ravish again.
+Believing Atharv to be dead after the accident, Vividha is heartbroken.
 Later, Atharv returns, creating further emotional turmoil.
-The story takes a four-year leap, showing Vividha, Ravish, and their son Madhav living together, while Atharv, now known as Raghav Suman, is manipulated by Guddi and Suman.
-The truth about Madhav's parentage eventually comes out, leading to renewed conflict between the families.
+He gets to know Ravish and the Vashisht family are his family.
+He tries to reunite Ravish and Vividha, but eventually gets convinced ro marry Vividha himself, as he realizes Vividha loves him.
+But, he meets a fatal bike accident.
+The story takes a four-year leap, showing Vividha, Ravish, and their son Madhav living together in Ajmer with the Kashyap family.
+Guddi is revealed to be alive, while Atharv, now known as Raghav Suman, is manipulated by Guddi and Suman and brainwashed by them.
+The truth about Madhav's parentage eventually comes out, as Atharv is his father, leading to renewed conflict between the families.
+Atharv and Vividha marry each other, finally, and they all move back to the Vashisht House.

-Later, a woman named Kangana (real name Tara) enters the narrative, revealed to be Madhav's biological mother and a pawn of Kailash.
-She initially seeks revenge but eventually reforms and marries Ravish.
-However, Kailash resurfaces, manipulating circumstances to separate Atharv and Vividha once again.
-This culminates in Kailash murdering Ravish.
-Eventually, Atharv exposes Kailash's misdeeds.
-In the final confrontation, Atharv defeats him, after which Kailash takes his own life.